C2SM/git-course/advanced/slides/slides.md

 - Key slide - slow down here
 - Parent stores only a path, URL and commit hash (in `.gitmodules` + the recorded hash), not the submodule's files
   - Cloning the parent gives an empty directory until requested
-  - The pointer doesn't move on its own - only an explicit commit in the parent advances it
+  - The pointer does not move on its own - only an explicit commit in the parent advances it
   - Advancing it shows up in the parent's diff as a one-line hash change
-- Ask the room: anyone seen a diff that's just two hashes?
-That's this -->
+- Ask whether anyone has seen a diff consisting of only two hashes; this is the mechanism behind it
+-->

 ---